mento-protocol/governance-watchdog/README.md

    - Remove @MissRose_bot after you got the Chat ID

+1. A Discord channel with an active webhook to send notifications to

+1. A Telegram group to send notifications to

+1. A Telegram bot must be in the group to receive the notifications If you're doing this from scratch, here's how to create a bot

+   - Open a new chat with @BotFather
+   - Use the `/newbot` command to create a new bot
+   - Copy the API key printed out at the end of the prompt and store it in your `terraform.tfvars`

+     ```hcl
+     telegram_bot_token = "<bot-api-key>"
+     ```

+   - Get the Chat ID by inviting @MissRose_bot to the group and then using the `/id` command
+   - Add the Chat ID to your `terraform.tfvars`

+     ```hcl
+     telegram_chat_id = "<group-chat-id>"
+     ```

+   - Remove @MissRose_bot after you got the Chat ID

 ## Local Development of Cloud Function Code

 - `npm install` (couldn't use `pnpm` because Google Cloud Build failed trying to install pnpm at the time of writing)